Metro Regional Affordable Housing Bond

 The Mary Ann, the first selected project following the approval of the Metro Affordable Housing Bond, was approved by the Beaverton Planning Commission, City Council, and Metro last year.
 The project broke ground in June 2020.

-Project D - Wishcamper Development Partners selected!
+South Cooper Mountain Project - Wishcamper Development Partners selected!

 This is the first bid project in Beaverton to go through a competitive bidding process.
 The recommendation was reviewed by a variety of stakeholders including an ad-hoc review committee who provided the recommendation, the Housing Technical Advisory Group, an internal Real Estate Committee, the Beaverton City Council, and finally the project was approved by Metro.